tts-tcq-2024/paradigm-shift-in-py-Giriprasanth-Subramani/README.md

 - Functional to express relation between input and output
 - Object oriented to encapsulate state with actions
 - Apect oriented to capture repeating aspects

+## Extend and refactor 1

+- added status message handling for the parameters with 5% tolerance ranges
+- added language handling for status messages